MateuszJanda/hal_bootloader/README.md

 Toy project.
-Simple bootloader replacement, written in NASM (variant of Intel assembly syntax).
+Simple boot loader replacement, written in NASM (variant of Intel assembly syntax).
 It resides in MBR memory and doesn't boot OS just print nice graphic.

 # Build and run